corydodt/nginx-proximation/README.md

     corydodt/nginx-proximation:latest
 ```

-4. Launch other containers, using the `virtual_host` environment variable.
+4. Launch other containers, using the `public_hostname` environment variable.
+   You will additionally need to expose a port in your other containers.
+   Use `private_port` to specify the port you want to be proxied.

 ```
 docker run -d \
+  -p :9999 \
+  -e public_hostname=yourhost.yourdomain.com \
-  -e virtual_host=yourhost.yourdomain.com \
+  -e private_port=9999 \
   your/container:latest
 ```

+The command above will launch your/container:latest, exposing port 9999 (the
+port number inside the container), using an ARBITRARY port in the host.
+The
+environment variables specify that:
+- yourhost.yourdomain.com will be the certificate requested from certbot, and
+- port 9999/tcp will be mapped to nginx by proximation.

+Proximation finds the correct HostPort by inspecting attributes of the
+container and finding the exposed port that matches 9999/tcp.
+(This is usually
+something like 36799.)

 5. (Wait a few seconds for certbot to run, then ...) visit
    https://yourhost.yourdomain.com/